 In addition, REALTORS® agree as a condition of membership to arbitrate contractual disputes and specific non-contractual disputes as provided for in Article 17 of the NAR Code of Ethics.

 Below are several resources to help you understand what filing and processing an ethics complaint and arbitration request entails, and the general process you can expect when filing an ethics complaint or arbitration request.

 Pathways to Professionalism

 While the Code of Ethics and Standards of Practice of the National Association establishes objective, enforceable ethical standards governing the professional conduct of REALTORS®, it does not address issues of courtesy or etiquette.
-View this 10 minute video below, or you can download the Pathways to Professionalism brochure here.
+However, a list of professional courtesies intended to be used by REALTORS® can be found in the Pathways to Professionalism.

 - Code of Ethics – View the current NAR Code of Ethics here.

 - Before You File an Ethics Complaint – This brochure explains alternatives to consider before filing an ethics complaint, as well as what to expect after filing a complaint.